MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/autosuggestbox.md

 Use an AutoSuggestBox to provide a list of suggestions for a user to select from as they type.

-By default, the text entry box doesn’t have a query button shown.
+By default, the text entry box doesn't have a query button shown.
 You can set the [QueryIcon](autosuggestbox_queryicon.md) property to add a button with the specified icon on the right side of the text box.
-For example, to make the AutoSuggestBox look like a typical search box, add a ‘find’ icon, like this.
+For example, to make the AutoSuggestBox look like a typical search box, add a 'find' icon, like this.

 ```xaml
 <AutoSuggestBox QueryIcon="Find"/>